 What is an Ad Server?

-An ad server maintains data about advertisements and sends them to one or more websites so that users may view them.
+An advertising server maintains data about advertisements and sends them to one or more websites so that users may view them.
 Additionally, ad servers keep tabs on ad displays, clicks, and statistical statistics.
 On the basis of predetermined parameters, ad servers can also display specific advertising to website users.

 In general, there are two sorts of ad server platforms: hosted versions, which are operated and maintained on a website owned and operated by an ad server , and self-hosted versions, which you install and maintain on your own server.